rschwabco/aserto-demo/Tutorial.md

 ![Create Auth0 SPA](/images/auth0-spa-create.png)

 Once created, we'll configure the application's callback URLs, logout URLs and allowed web origins to work with our local applications which will be running on `http://localhost:3000`.
+Complete the form as shown below:

 ![PICTURE](/images/auth0-spa-settings.png)